zalando-nakadi/fahrschein/README.md

 Nakadi publishing API accepts events in batches.
 It can fail to publish some events from the batch to underlying storage.
 In that case Nakadi publishing API will return error that batch was partially successful, indicated in Fahrschein by an `EventPersistenceException`.
 For this situation, Fahrschein offers auto-retry mechanisms, allowing clients to make a choice between retrying the entire batch or opting for a partial retry as needed.
-For added flexibility, NakadiClient allows configuration of various [backoff strategies](https://github.com/zalando-nakadi/fahrschein#backoff-strategies) for handling event publishing retries.
+For added flexibility, various [backoff strategies](https://github.com/zalando-nakadi/fahrschein#backoff-strategies) for delaying the retries exist.

 Fahrschein has the capability to retry the entire batch or only the events within a batch that have failed (see [available publishing retry strategies below](#available-publishing-retry-strategies)).
 It will not